se-bi/yosys-examples/README.md

-# Examples for Yosys equivalence verification
+# Examples for Yosys Synthesis and Equivalence Verification

 - Yosys is an OpenSource Tool mainly for Synthesis, but also provides equivalence checks